Final Draft Text of IVDR now published

 The IVD industry is about to undergo significant change.
-Agreement on the final text of the European IVD Regulation has been reached; this legislation will replace the current IVD Directive (98/79/EC), and brings with it an increase not only in the requirements of manufacturers wishing to sell devices in Europe, but also in the number of manufacturers that will be required to do so.
+The final text of the European IVD Regulation is published; this legislation will replace the current IVD Directive (98/79/EC), and brings with it an increase not only in the requirements of manufacturers wishing to sell devices in Europe, but also in the number of manufacturers that will be required to use a Notified Body to do so.

 The start of this long process of change occurred on 26 September 2012, when the European Commission adopted a Proposal for a Regulation of the European Parliament and of the Council on medical devices and a Proposal for a Regulation of the European Parliament and of the Council on in vitro diagnostic medical devices which, once adopted by the European Parliament and by the Council, replaces the existing three Medical Device Directives.

 The original proposal documents can be found via the following pages:

 The final February 2017 EU Commission draft can be found here

 Why is this change so significant for IVD manufacturers?